'Reluctant Psychonaut' Michael Pollan Embraces 'New Science' Of Psychedelics

 GROSS: ...That's not been happening.
 Yeah.

 POLLAN: No, people have incredibly positive trips.
 They have scary episodes.
 I mean, make no mistake.
-You know, we have this idea of, there's a bad trip and there's a good trip.
+You know, we have this idea of there's a bad trip, and there's a good trip.
 It's usually more complicated than that.
 A bad trip can be incredibly productive if you face your fears.
-Just to give you one example, there's a woman I interviewed, a 60ish - a figure skating instructor who lives in Manhattan, never had touched a psychedelic before.
+Just to give you one example, there's a woman I interviewed, a 60-ish figure skating instructor who lives in Manhattan, never had touched a psychedelic before.
 She had ovarian cancer.
 And she lived in terror of its recurrence.
-And it - and this paralyzed her.

 GROSS: That's pretty amazing (laughter).
 So...